ledoyen/aash/aash-http-server/README.md

 ## Serving requests

 To make the server fits your needs, it allows you to bind paths to controllers.
-What we call controllers, are in fact functions transforming an `com.ledoyen.scala.httpserver.HttpRequest` into an `com.ledoyen.scala.httpserver.Httpresponse`.
+What we call controllers, are in fact functions transforming an `com.ledoyen.scala.httpserver.HttpRequest` into an `com.ledoyen.scala.httpserver.HttpResponse`.

 ```scala
 val server = new HttpServer(8080).start